 The Blue shark will work with the Remora too.

-The trim pot can be removed and an external 20K pot can be hooked up allowing control of the
+The trim pot can be removed and an external 20K pot can be hooked up allowing control of the converter board.
+The trim pot input can also be PWM controlled via a microprocessor.

 To thermally bond Blue Shark or Shark Buck to a heat sink, use a super thin (paper thin or thinner) layer of thermal glue.